MyBord/mybord-client/docs/projectManagement.md

 ### C. Medium

+  * clicking outside the add card modal should close it
   * show spinner for image until it loads
   * when logging in, cards show up before loading is done ... this is if you login, logout, and login, all as part of the same session?